This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 In commercial meat processing situations, fat is usually collected and rendered for animal feed.

-Even a small-scale pasture-raised beef farming friend of mine recently lamented the fact that his animals’ gorgeous fat was largely considered waste product.
+Even a small-scale pasture-raised beef farming friend of mine recently lamented the fact that his animals’ gorgeous fat was largely considered a waste product.

 If you raise your own cattle, or if you purchase a side of beef, consider rendering the fat into tallow.
-You can find easy, step-by-step instructions on how to render tallow here:

 Easy Guide to Render Fat into Tallow

 Once you’ve made tallow, what will you do with it?
-Here are a few ideas to get you started:
+Here are a few ideas to get you started!

-Five Uses for Tallow
+16 Uses for Tallow

-1. Make Soap Using Tallow
+1. Make Tallow Soap

 2. Use Tallow for Cooking